313hemant313/313hemant313.github.io/README.md

 # Welcome to TheGameDefault profile
 <img src="TheGameDefault-Banner.png" width="750" style="border-radius:30px;">

-Adaptable Solution Developer with hands-on experience in Java, Python and Angular, Designing high volume distributed applications using IaaS to Server-less systems.
+Versatile Software Developer with expertise in Java, Python, and Angular, specializing in designing high-performance distributed applications, from bare-metal to serverless architectures.

 ## Public projects